U.S.-led coalition, Iraqis pound Islamic State in Tikrit

 "We have opened the last page of the operations," Abadi said on state television.

-Reuters first reported the U.S.-led coalition's expected entry into the Tikrit campaign, disclosed by Iraq's president in an interview and later confirmed by a U.S. official.
-It has been carrying out strikes elsewhere in Iraq since August.
+Reuters first reported the U.S.-led coalition's expected entry into the campaign, disclosed by Iraq's president in an interview and later confirmed by a U.S. official.

-A U.S. defense official, speaking on condition of anonymity, said American warplanes and aircraft from allied nations were striking up to a dozen targets in Tikrit, selected after coalition surveillance flights.
+A U.S. defence official, speaking on condition of anonymity, said strikes had begun against up to a dozen targets, which were selected after days of coalition surveillance flights.

 In language that appeared to intentionally omit the Iranian-backed militia, Lieutenant General James Terry, the senior U.S. commander of the U.S.-led coalition, said the strikes were aimed at enabling "Iraqi forces under Iraqi command."